Ida-Marie Dahl

-Ida-Marie Moesgaard Dahl (born 19 March 1998) is a Danish handball player who plays as a pivot for SønderjyskE Damehåndbold and the Danish national team.
+Ida-Marie Moesgaard Dahl (born 19 March 1998) is a Danish handball player who plays as a pivot for French club JDA Dijon Handball and the Danish national team.

 Career

 She started her senior career at Ajax København, before moving to Viborg HK in 2018.
 In 2023 she joined Romanian CS Gloria Bistrița-Năsăud for a single season.
 In 2024 she returned to Denmark to join SønderjyskE.

+In February 2026 she joined Hungarian team Györ.

 She made her debut on the Danish national team on 28 September 2018, against Norway.

 She also represented Denmark in the 2015 European Women's U-17 Handball Championship in Macedonia, leading to the trophy.